polarityio/dig/README.md

 If checked, the integration will only look up private (RFC-1918) IP addresses.
 Domains will still be looked up unless you turn domains off via the "Manage Integration Data" option.

+### DNS Query Types for Domains

+One or more query types to run via dig.
+Each selected type requires a separate query to your DNS server.
+If no types are selected an A Record query will be issued.
+Query types only apply to domains as IPs will always be a PTR query.

 ### Results Filter

 Choose which results are displayed.
 Defaults to always showing a result.
 Can also be set to only show results with an Answer section, or to only show results with an Answer or Authority section.